apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 The **Link selector**, together with **Pseudo URL**s, are your URL matching arsenal.
 The Link selector is a CSS selector and its purpose is to select the HTML elements where the scraper should look for URLs.
 And by looking for URLs, we mean finding the elements' `href` attributes.
 For example, to enqueue URLs from `<div class="my-class" href=...>` tags, we would enter `'div.my-class'`.

 What's the connection to **Pseudo URL**s?
 Well, first, all the URLs found in the elements that match the Link selector are collected.
 Then, **Pseudo URL**s are used to filter through those URLs and enqueue only the ones that match the **Pseudo URL** structure.
-Simple.

 To scrape all the Actors in Apify Store, we should use the Link selector to tell the scraper where to find the URLs we need.
 For now, let us tell you that the Link selector you're looking for is: